#

 def allSequences():

-Get a list of all the Sequences.
+This function retrieves a list of all sequences from the Voodoo Robotics API,

 Returns: